tharushiwelarathna/tharushiwelarathna/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently studing software engineering and try to achieve my targets.
+- 🔭 I’m currently studying software engineering and trying to achieve my targets.

 - 🌱 I’m currently learning new technologies and everything I don't know.

 - 👯 I’m looking to collaborate on **OpenSource Projects**

-- 👨‍💻 All of my projects are available at **[My Portfolio](https://tharushiwelarathna.github.io/MyProfile-v2.github.io/)**
+- 👨‍💻 All of my projects are available at **[My Portfolio](https://tharushiwelarathna.github.io/)**

 - 📫 How to reach me **nirmanitharushi1@gmail.com**

-- ⚡ Fun fact **I love to watch tv series.**
+- ⚡ Fun fact **I love to watch TV Series.**

 ## 🚀 Languages and Tools: